robzed/spectrum_basic_mandelbrot/README.md

 The command line we use to compile it to a tape file is:

-../zxbasic/zxbc.py Mandelbrot_fast.bas  --tzx --BASIC --autorun --string-base=1 -O2
+../zxbasic/zxbc.py Mandelbrot_fast.bas  --tzx --BASIC --autorun --string-base=1 -O2 --strict-bool

+## Command Line Options

+The string-base is required so that the Sinclair BASIC match.
+The strict bool so we can use bool in complex expressions like Sinclair BASIC.

 # Loading the slow Sinclair BASIC version: